sslab-gatech/portal/pci.md

-Although the core PCI bridge locate the basic primitives of each pcie slot, for example the BARs, each device driver should configure its device by accessing the BARs and PCI config space.
+Although the core PCI bridge locate the basic primitives of each pcie slot, for example the BARs, each device driver should configure its device by accessing the BARs because it is device specific.
+Also, it needs to configure additional PCIe configuration based on what driver wants to achieve with the device.
 For example, to enable the DMA on the device, it should send proper command through the PCI config space.

 ```cpp
 static void __pci_set_master(struct pci_dev *dev, bool enable)